alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 The cost to travel to Renningen from Stadtmitte (downtown Stuttgart) is ~5.50€ (~11.00€ for a two-way trip).
 The cheapest option to commute to Bosch is to travel in zone one to either Rotebühlplatz or Swartzstraße, and then take the City-Link.

 The student card is like a UPass in Vancouver.
 It costs 300€ for 6 months and covers 6 zones.
 This means you can use the UBahn and the SBahn for anywhere in the greater Stuttgart area.
 However, there is a caveat.
 The student pass is only valid from <b>October to March</b> or <b>April to October</b>.
 So, if you arrive to Stuttgart in January and your work term lasts eight months, you’ll need to buy 2 student passes.
-If you are using the City-Link (which you should), then you can buy the monthly passes for particular zones. ***need to add info on the price of the different montly passes.***
+If you are using the City-Link (which you should), then you can buy the monthly passes for particular zones.

 <h4 id="driving"> 2.2.4 Driving </h4>